ka2in/fossdocs/docs/source/hardening-apache.rst

 			        Require all granted
 			</Directory>

 #.
-Add a minus sign "-" before the keywords ``Indexes`` and ``FollowSymLinks`` to prevent Apache from generating open directory listings.
+Add a minus sign "-" before the keywords ``Indexes`` and ``FollowSymLinks`` to prevent Apache from generating open directory listings and following symbolic links.
 The result should look like this:

 	.. code-block:: bash